About acupuncture

 Resident AcuPunk & Clinic Owner

-Ari proudly comes from a lineage of women whose primary work tools consist of scissors and needles.
-Previously to acupuncture, she spent 10 years as a creative freelancer in NYC and remains to be a life-long artist of many mediums: Textile, costume & apparel, pottery, jewelry, collage, painting, drawing, graphic design, organization, and sculpture.
-Her favorite things are learning, the ocean, Italian pastry, humor, and clothing swaps.
+Ari proudly comes from a lineage of women whose primary work tools feature scissors and needles.
+Previous to acupuncture, she spent 10 years as a creative freelancer in NYC and remains to be a life-long artist of many mediums: Textiles, costume & apparel, ceramics, jewelry, painting, graphic design, organization, and sculpture.
+Her favorite things are learning, the ocean, Italian pastry, humor, time with friends in the sun, tale sales, and clothing swaps.

 Rhode Island School of Design, BFA Printmaking 2010